|Ridge 1 aka Stairway to Heaven

 The name is perfect.
 Imagine a burly, tough SOB standing over the trail at the mouth of the canyon, guarding the entrance to the whole Skunk canyon area.
 As you come out of the creekbed trail, the base of Ridge One is the first rock you encounter.
 Its lowest downhill face is a 40 feet, severely overhung face covered with honeycombed pockets and pierced by bolts up the line of least resistance.

 Negotiate some low angle, suspect, slab to the base of the overhang, clip an upward driven piton, (possibly backup with a second, more trustworthy pin farther in, long sling required) and start pulling yourself up past three bolts to stand up over the lip.
 The holds are pretty darn awesome, although long moves or pulling on intermediates are required.
-The crux is just having enough endurance to hang the holds, but no real buckets till you clip the third (last) bolt and prepare to go for the top.
+The crux is just having enough endurance to hang the holds but no real buckets till you clip the third (last) bolt and prepare to go for the top.

-Lowest cliff face of Ridge One on the right side of Skunk Canyon.
+This is on the lowest cliff face of Ridge One on the right side of Skunk Canyon.
 It is the first cliff face encountered on your way into the area.

 2 pins (1 needs double length sling), 3 bolts, 2 bolt anchor.